Smart, Spunky, Playful

 They remain a very popular dog in Europe as well, particularly in their home country of Germany.

-Training a Miniature Schnauzer can be tough if not started properly.
+Training a Mini Schnauzer can be tough if not started properly.
 This breed is intelligent and will take advantage of its owner’s flaws or weaknesses.

 They need the type of owner that can consistently reprimand bad habits without scolding the dog.
 These dogs are infamously stubborn, and if a bad habit is not ironed out early, it will most likely stay for good.